Author: Revisions contributed by, Kathryn Socha, Legal Assistance Foundation of Metropolitan Chicago

 No Fault dissolution may be granted when:

-A dissolution proceeding is commenced by filing a petition for dissolution of marriage or a praecipe for summons in which a petition must be filed within six months (5/411(a)).
+A dissolution proceeding is commenced by filing a petition for dissolution of marriage or a praecipe for summons that can also be used as grounds for an involuntary dismissal if a Petition for Dissolution or a Petition of Legal Separation is filed subsequently in another county.
+(5/411).

 The petition must set forth at a minimum the following information (5/403(a)(1) – (6)):

-In addition, if child custody is an issue, additional information regarding the children must be pled in accordance with Illinois Supreme Court Rule 902(a)-(d):
+In addition, if parental responsibility is an issue, additional information regarding the children must be pled in accordance with Illinois Supreme Court Rule 902(a)-(d):

 The court at the request of either party or on its own discretion can order conciliation (5/404(a)).